jmart368/SalaryPredictionPortfolio/README.md

 * **train_salaries.csv** - This file represent a total of 1,000,000 rows with 2 columns (header not included) where each row represents a unique job id along with its corresponfing salary.
 This file along with train_features.csv will be used for machine learning models.

 * **test_features.csv** - Identical to train_features.csv, where each row examines a unique job id along with list of attributes relating to that unique job.
-This file will be used to predict salaries
+This file will be used to predict salaries.

 **Feature Definitions**
 ------------------------